 An executor is required for movable estate, but not for immovable estate.

 As a general rule, you are free to leave your immovable estate to whoever you choose.
 However, one should consider dower.

-If you are a married and leave a spouse that person may claim dower, which is the right to a life interest in one-third of your immovable estate which continues despite any remarriage.
+If you are married and leave a spouse, that person may claim dower, which is the right to a life interest in one-third of your immovable estate, which continues despite any remarriage.

 First and foremost, you can leave your movable estate to whoever you choose.
 However, your surviving spouse and children (see 1 below) have what are known as “légitime” rights.